stefanprodan/openfaas-flux/README.md

           restartPolicy: OnFailure
 ```

-The above cron job will call the `nodeinfo` function every minute using `verbose` as payload.
+The above cron job calls the `nodeinfo` function every minute using `verbose` as payload.

 ### Manage Secretes with Bitnami Sealed Secrets Controller and Weave Flux

-On the first Git sync, Flux will deploy the Bitnami Sealed Secrets Controller.
+On the first Git sync, Flux deploys the Bitnami Sealed Secrets Controller.
-Sealed-secrets is a Kubernetes Custom Resource Definition Controller which allows you to store
+Sealed-secrets is a Kubernetes Custom Resource Definition Controller that allows you to store
 sensitive information in Git.

 ![SealedSecrets](docs/screens/flux-secrets.png)